MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-across-workspaces.md

 ## Dataset sharing and the new workspace experience

-Building reports based on datasets in different workspaces, and copying reports to different workspaces, are tightly coupled with the [new workspace experience](../collaborate-share/service-create-the-new-workspaces.md):
+Building reports based on datasets in different workspaces, and copying reports to different workspaces, are tightly coupled with the [new workspace experience](service-create-the-new-workspaces.md):

 - In the service, when you open the dataset catalog from a new workspace experience, the dataset catalog shows datasets that are in your My Workspace and in other new workspace experience workspaces.
 - When you open the dataset catalog from a classic workspace, you only see the datasets in that workspace, not the ones in other workspaces.
 - In Power BI Desktop, you can publish Live Connect reports to different workspaces, as long as their datasets are in new experience workspaces.
 - When copying reports across workspaces, the target workspace needs to be a new experience workspace.

-## Discover datasets (Preview)
+## Discover datasets

 When building a report on top of an existing dataset, the first step is to connect to the dataset, either in the Power BI service or Power BI Desktop.
-Read about [discovering datasets from different workspaces (Preview)](service-datasets-discover-across-workspaces.md)
+Read about [discovering datasets from different workspaces](service-datasets-discover-across-workspaces.md)

 ## Copy a report